gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 ## Create a database

-This app will need a PostgreSQL database.
+Whether we run it on App Runner, Lightsail, ECS, we know this app will need a PostgreSQL database.
 Like with Fly.io, we will create that first so that we can provide the app with a `DATABSE_URL` connection string.

 The database will run on AWS Relational Database Service (RDS).
 Unlike on Fly.io, RDSs is a managed service and so AWS takes care of monitoring, restarting and letting you easily restore from a backup if necessary.